lidaristakesyan/data-science-course/docs/lectures/Lecture01_Foundations.md

+# Lecture 01: Data as a Building Block

-# PART I: FOUNDATIONS OF DATA ENGINEERING
+## PART I: FOUNDATIONS OF DATA ENGINEERING

+### Chapter 1: The Data Lifecycle — Understanding the Complete Journey

 ---

-# Chapter 1: The Data Lifecycle — Understanding the Complete Journey

 > *"Data is a precious thing and will last longer than the systems themselves."*
 > — Tim Berners-Lee, inventor of the World Wide Web